Dhamma-Sobhana/gong/README.md

 # Web interface
 A basic web interface is hosted on the server device and available to check system status and enabling or disabling system and automation.

+> [!IMPORTANT]
+> When disabling or enabling system or automation, the updated configuration will be pushed to balenaCloud which will restart the server container.
+This might cause the web ui to not be available for a short time.

 |![Web - System status](/img/system-status.jpg)|![Web - Automation](/img/automation.jpg)|
 |:-:|:-:|
 |Overview of system status telling which parts are anabled and if all devices are online.|Allows automation to be turned on or off.
 Shows upcoming schedule for today and tomorrow and when next gong will be played.|